Billionaire Profile

 Early Life

 Donald Leroy Bren was born on May 11, 1932, in Los Angeles, California.
-His father, Milton Bren, was a Jewish naval officer, talent agent, and movie producer, and his mother, Marion Newbert, was a civic leader.
-Bren graduated from the University of Washington with a bachelor's degree in business administration and economics.
-After college, he served as an officer in the United States Marine Corps.
+His father, Milton Bren, was a movie producer and real estate developer, which influenced Donald's early exposure to real estate.
+He graduated from the University of Washington with a degree in business administration and economics.
+He also served in the U.S. Marine Corps.

 Rise to Success

-Bren founded the Bren Company in 1958, initially building homes in Orange County, California.
-In 1963, he co-founded the Mission Viejo Company, which developed the city of Mission Viejo.
-In 1977, Bren joined a group of investors to purchase the Irvine Company, and by 1996, he became the sole owner.
-Under his leadership, the Irvine Company has become a major real estate developer with a vast portfolio of properties, including office buildings, apartment complexes, shopping centers, hotels, and marinas, primarily located in Southern California.
+Bren began his career in real estate in 1958 with the Bren Company, building homes in Orange County.
+In 1963, he co-founded the Mission Viejo Company, contributing to the development of the city of Mission Viejo.
+In 1977, Bren joined a group of investors to purchase the Irvine Company.
+By 1983, he became the chairman and majority owner, and by 1996, he was the sole owner of the Irvine Company.
+Under his leadership, Irvine Company developed a vast portfolio of properties in Southern California.

 Key Business Strategies